pablomathamel/NDFC-intf_pol_remove_cli/README.md

 # NDFC interface policy bulk modifier

-The goal of this Python script is to alleviate the process of doing a bulk modification of the freeform config NDFC access and trunk interface policies (based on "int_trunk_host" and "int_access_host" templates)
+The goal of this Python script is to alleviate the process of doing a bulk modification of the freeform config in NDFC access and trunk interface policies (based on "int_trunk_host" and "int_access_host" templates)

 How to use: